-Wireless Features and What They mean
+Wireless Features and What They Mean

 Bluetooth is the most popular wireless standard because most computers, laptops, smartphones and tablets have it.
-Bare in mind that the Bluetooth standard has a few different levels of quality. aptX is the preferred standard because it delivers better quality and is almost lossless.
+Bear in mind that the Bluetooth standard has a few different levels of quality. aptX is the preferred standard because it delivers better quality and is almost lossless.

 If your tablet, smartphone, laptop or Bluetooth gadget supports aptX then you’ll enjoy the benefits of the better quality.
 Another Bluetooth standard is Stereo A2DP which provides an MP3-like quality but is not as good as aptX.

-Apple’s popular devices such as the iPhone or iPad don’t yet support AptX but instead they use their own wireless standard called AirPlay, that works over Wi-Fi, and is not commonly found in portable wireless speakers except for specific premium wireless speakers.
+Apple’s popular devices such as the iPhone or iPad don’t yet support AptX but instead, they use their own wireless standard called AirPlay, that works over Wi-Fi, and is not commonly found in portable wireless speakers except for specific premium wireless speakers.

 AirPlay provides the best quality over Bluetooth because it uses lossless compression to transmit audio data.

 By using Airplay you’ll enjoy better audio quality that won’t be compromised by wireless transmission.
-Bear in mind that AirPlay will only operate with Apple devices, but you could always choose a compatible bluetooth wireless speaker that’s also AirPlay-enabled, meaning that the same speaker can be used with ‘non-apple’ gadgets (that you might have lying around the house).
+Bear in mind that AirPlay will only operate with Apple devices, but you could always choose a compatible Bluetooth wireless speaker that’s also AirPlay-enabled, meaning that the same speaker can be used with ‘non-apple’ gadgets (that you might have lying around the house).

-Bluetooth wireless speakers will work within a 10 metre range of your paired device, and operate better when used in the same room.
-Walls and other obstructions can affect the bluetooth reception if the device is moved into another room.
+Bluetooth wireless speakers will work within a 10-metre range of your paired device, and operate better when used in the same room.
+Walls and other obstructions can affect the Bluetooth reception if the device is moved into another room.
 AirPlay uses Wi-Fi connectivity, allowing playback between the device and speaker from different rooms and only needs the wireless router to be within range.

 Bluetooth is much simpler to set up than Wi-Fi speakers because no additional accessories or software is required.
 You just need to pair your device with the speaker, by following the easy instructions provided.
 Once connected, the speaker will remember your device for next time.